Green-Software-Foundation/if-plugins/src/lib/cloud-instance-metadata/README.md

 ## Usage

 In IEF, the plugin is called from a `manifest`.
 A `manifest` is a `.yaml` file that contains configuration metadata and usage inputs.
-This is interpreted by the command line tool, `if`.
+This is interpreted by the command line tool, `ie`.
 The plugin config shall be empty.
 Each input is expected to contain `cloud/vendor` and `cloud/instance-type` fields.

 You can see example Typescript invocations for each vendor below: